 The program helps graduate students develop new skills to distinguish themselves in the academic job market and to explore emerging career paths in education technology, digital publishing, online education, and teaching and learning innovation.
 Fellows will consult with Duke departments and/or individual faculty to uncover needs, research solutions, draft project proposals, and execute a digital project in support of undergraduate education.
 Fellows who complete the program will also partially fulfill the requirements for the Certificate in College Teaching.

-The year-long fellowship experience includes the following:
+The semester-long fellowship experience includes the following:

 - A seminar course that prepares students to critically engage with themes of 21st century teaching and learning (GS762: Digital Pedagogy), which is completed prior to the start of the fellowship;

 - Digital Education Internship: Practical opportunities to develop teaching skills and gain direct experience for an academic semester collaborating on either a Duke faculty-led digital projects or a project with Learning Innovation;

 - A seminar series (GS772: Bass Digital Education Colloquium) taken concurrently with the fellowship, where Fellows gain online course design and development experience, collaboratively problem-solve design challenges and explore strategies to overcome them; and engage with Duke faculty and digital education leaders.